GasparISEP/devops-24-25-1241907/README.md

 This approach provided a tidy and well-structured beginning for my class assignments, establishing a direct connection to the original tutorial application while keeping my repository ready for all future developments.

-## Step 1: Development Without Branches
+## Part 1: Development Without Branches

 ### Goals and Requirements
 - The first segment of the assignment is dedicated to mastering basic version control techniques without using branching.